oschwengers/bakta/README.md

 5. Assign protein sequences to UniRef90 or UniRef50 clusters if alignment hits meet an identity larger than 0.9 or 0.5, respectively
 6. Execution of expert systems:
   - AMR: AMRFinderPlus
-  - Alignments: NCBI BlastRules, VFDB
+  - Expert proteins: NCBI BlastRules, VFDB
+  - User proteins
 7. Combination of available IPS, PSC, PSCC and expert system information favouring more specific annotations and avoiding redundancy

 CDS without IPS or PSC hits as well as those without gene symbols or product descriptions different from `hypothetical` will be marked as `hypothetical`.